 Choreographers are the creative minds behind dance performances.
 They ensure that the performance conveys the intended ideas, themes, and narratives.
 Choreographers may be consistently employed with a company or school, or they may be self-employed.
 Almost all choreographers started out as dancers, and every choreographer needs years of experience and training before becoming successful.
 The necessity and nature of formal education/training depends on the type of dance the choreographer specializes in.
-The median annual wage for choreographers is \$46,330.
-Projected job growth for choreographers is at -2.8 percent, as the industry is highly competitive.
+The median annual wage for choreographers is \$19.11 per hour.
+Projected job growth for choreographers is at 31 percent.